From time to time I'm are asked to produce custom turned pieces.

 I've been turning pens for years and the more I make the more I realize some people really cherish their pens.
 There are a few folks I see regularly who bought pens from me when I first started making them and still carry their special pen in their shirt pocket or display it on their desk every day.

-The pens pictured here were made primarily from a piece of teak off of a ship.
+The pens pictured here were made primarily from a piece of teak off of the USS Missouri battleship.
 I am especially happy with the way teacher's pens came out, the center body and dark end are actually from the same piece of wood.
 The center body is a bit darker because it came from the worn and stained top side of the deck.
 The dark end wood, which is a bit lighter than the center, is from the bottom of deck that didn't see weather and staining.